polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

    only adjusting by a maximum of 10 times each month, this gives plenty of time to react via Governance/treasury help out to projects, which are seen valuable by the DAO, but can not afford the price jumps.
-Keeping some spare cores on the side for such situations seems sensible.
+Keeping some spare cores on the side for such situations seems sensible too.
 3. Existing tenants are not automatically more valuable than new tenants.
 Open market participants are still 10 times more exposed to attacks than existing tenants.
 Having them exposed at least with this 10x reduction seems a sensible